 * Not unpackaged but they do come in resealable paper bags lined with plastic/foil which can be reused for years.

 There you go – four simple zero waste workshops meant to excite and inspire local focus into learning more about the zero waste movement!
-Have you successfully led zero waste workshops in your community – what did you teach?
+Even more – plus how to find partners and promote your zero waste workshops – in my Zero Waste Workshop Guide.